fassko/fassko.github.io/_posts/2019-02-12-animating-shapes-in-ios.md

 - Line width
 - Miter limit
 - Stroke color
-- Stroke start and end
+- Stroke start and end.

-## Animating from one shape to another
+## Shape morphing

-To animate from one shape to another we need to change the `path` property.
-Keep in mind that both shapes need to have same count of points they consist of.
-Otherwise we can get quite ugly animation.
+To animate shape morphing, we need to change the `path` property.
+Keep in mind that both shapes need to have the same number of points that comprise them.
+Otherwise, the animation would end up looking clunky and unnatural.

 ![Ugly animation from square to triangle](/assets/img/ugly-animation-from-square-to-triangle.gif)